1

 “I can’t remember exactly where, but we met when I was backpacking the Pacific Crest Trail for three months.
 I started off alone but we met about a month into the journey and he started teaching me guitar.
 We traveled together the rest of the time I was out there.”

 It goes down like a smoothie...
-My P.C.T. stories are like conversation ammunition when I meet anyone for the first few times.
+My P.C.T. stories are like conversation ammunition when I meet anyone for the first time.

 Number one, I get genuinely excited when I talk about it, and when I get excited my energy is contagious.

-Number two, it makes people genuinely interested in me which makes them more likely to share something interesting about themself.
+Number two, it makes people genuinely interested in me which makes them more likely to share something interesting about themselves.

-The conversation just has so much more flavor when both people are engaged and genuinely interested.
+The conversation just has so much more flavor when both people are engaged with genuine interest.

-“Wow, you spent 3 months out there?
+“Wow, you spent three months out there?
 What did you eat, like berries and stuff?”

 “Haha, no, it was not like that.
 It’s a pretty popular trail and there’s places to resupply every few days.
-I used to think I was getting scammed paying 50 cents a noodle until I came here.
-I mean $1 a noodle?”
-I roll my eyes.
+I used to think I was getting scammed paying fifty cents a noodle until I came here.
+I mean, a dollar for a noodle?”

 I like his nonchalant attitude and he speaks more clearly than most of the other inmates I’ve met so far.

-“K, guys — wrap it up and head to your cells,” CO Parker says to our group at the TV.
+“K, guys — wrap it up and head to your cells,” Officer Parker says to our group at the TV.

-“Ah come on Parker, it’s the last inning,” someone pleads.
+“Ah come on CO, it’s the last inning,” someone pleads.

 “I don’t know what that means!
-Baseball is the most boring sport, why do you wanna watch that anyway?
+Baseball is the most boring sport, I don't see how y'all can watch it.
 How much longer until it’s over?”

-“Well it’s tied!
-It should probably not be more than fifteen minutes,” the same guy replies.
+“Well it’s tied, probably not be more than fifteen or twenty minutes.” the same guy replies.

 “How about 9:25?” someone else asks.

-“No no no,” about four people say at the same time.
+“No no no!” about six people say at the same time.

 We all go back to what we’re doing.
 Most people were not actually watching the game, but there’s a sense of dread going back into the tiny 8x10 we just spent a whole day in.